Euthydemus/Euthydemus.github.io/_posts/2019-04-21-recent-history-of-police.md

 lack of an increase in crime indicates, this is not the case.
-And it's even less of the case when observing that, for example and in pursuit of cybercrime, "the FBI operated the site for nearly two weeks, allowing thousands of images of child pornography to be downloaded (a federal crime, which carries steep penalties)" (<a href="https://www.eff.org/deeplinks/2016/09/playpen-story-fbis-unprecedented-and-illegal-hacking-operation">Rumold, 2016</a>).
+And it's even less of the case when observing that, for example and in pursuit of cybercrime, "the FBI operated the site for nearly two weeks, allowing thousands of images of child pornography to be downloaded (a federal crime, which carries steep penalties)"{% include /aside.html nid="rumold2016" text='<a href="https://www.eff.org/deeplinks/2016/09/playpen-story-fbis-unprecedented-and-illegal-hacking-operation">Rumold, 2016</a>'%}.
 This isn't to say that I think the individual FBI officer I knew was a bad person (regarless of my personal feelings about him) but rather that he wasn't putting in the hard work of critical self- reflection necessary to elevate him to being a particularly good person.